What is the Eisenhower Matrix?

 1. Participate in the daily scrum(s).

-2. Make stories of users.
+2. Make stories about users.

 3. Backlogging of grooms.